Env Min meets COP26 prez; calls for timely delivery of finance, tech support to fight climate change | Science-Environment

 The two leaders discussed how India and the UK can continue working together to deliver the Glasgow Climate Pact, which asks governments to strengthen emission reduction plans in 2022 to prevent global warming from exceeding 1.5 degrees above pre-industrial temperatures.

+''Emphasised on the need for effective and timely delivery of climate finance and technology transfer to support developing countries for accelerated implementation of Paris Agreement and climate commitments,'' Yadav tweeted.

-He emphasised the need for continued momentum of climate action and delivery of commitments for the successful implementation of the Paris Agreement.
+He stressed the need for continued momentum of climate action and delivery of commitments for the successful implementation of the Paris Agreement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)